r-forge/dnet/pkg/inst/staticdocs/README.md

 * An integrated framework for integration of network and expression information for classifying/stratifying samples
 * Identification of expression-active dynamic subnetworks
 * Network-based sample stratifications
-* Visualisations of networks on 2D sample landscape
+* Visualisations of network-based sample stratifications on 2D landscape
 * This package can run on `Windows`, `Mac` and `Linux`

 ## See also